top of page

 Riding Safe with Piattran.

 Piatt County Public Transportation (Piattran) requires all passengers to be courteous and considerate of other passengers and the driver.
-Instructions from a driver are to be followed by all passengers.
+Instructions from the driver are to be followed by all passengers.
 Behavior that may affect the safety of other passengers, the driver, or creates an inappropriate or hostile environment for others will not be tolerated.
-Inappropriate behavior, conditions, or actions such as eating, drinking, use of tobacco products, foul language, lack of personal hygiene, threatening or disruptive behavior, bothering of other passengers, horseplay, fighting, carrying of weapons, possession of illegal drugs or substances or having open containers of alcohol on the vehicle may result in you being suspended from riding Piattran vehicles and you may be reported to local law enforcement.
-PIATTRAN management will investigate any incidents and determine appropriate action.
-PIATTRAN management reserves the right to suspend or terminate future transportation service to anyone.
+Inappropriate behavior, conditions, or actions such as eating, drinking, use of tobacco products, foul language, threatening or disruptive behavior, bothering of other passengers, horseplay, fighting, carrying of weapons, possession of illegal drugs or substances or having open containers of alcohol on the vehicle may result in you being suspended from riding Piattran vehicles and you may be reported to local law enforcement.
+Piattran management will investigate incidents and determine appropriate action.
+Piattran management reserves the right to suspend or terminate future transportation service to anyone.
 Appeals or requests for further assistance with the appeals process should be directed to:

 Piattran